Rethinking Admissions To Increase Enrollment

 >> Develop strategies, not plans.

 Rob explained that plans focus on processes while strategies focus on the outcome/result.
-He said strategies are about one-sentence outcomes (e.g. align marketing and admissions resources, focus on high probability freshman, make admissible visitors the gold standard, build awareness then search, sales training for staff, leverage athletics, etc.)
+He said strategies are about one-sentence outcomes (e.g. align marketing and admissions resources, focus on high probability freshmen, make admissible visitors the gold standard, build awareness then search, sales training for staff, leverage athletics, etc.)

 He again emphasized that the most undervalued staff on campus is the admissions counselor, sharing that many in the industry tend to think they are interchangeable and replaceable, but in reality, they are bringing in millions of dollars in revenue.
 In return, we should consider carefully how much are we investing in them.
 (For more on training your enrollment team, click here.)